gopal2812/EPaiSequence/README.md

    Checks if number of vertices/polygons provided is less than 3 or not.
    Checks if the Circum Radius provided is less than 0 or not.
 * If both the above conditions are satisfied, it throws an Indexerror Exception
-* It also checks for the types of both params and incase of error, it throws Type Exception.
+* It also checks for the types of both arguments passed to a function and incase of error, it throws Type Exception.

-It used this type provided as argument and checks if all the arguments passed to a function is of this type.
-If only this condition is satified, the function is executed else an error message is returned.
-@validate_params

-t

 4. **Objective 2**:
     Implement a Custom Polygon sequence type: